Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 [I-D.httpauth-payment]

-Moxey, J., "The 'Payment' HTTP Authentication Scheme", , <https://datatracker.ietf.org/doc/draft-ietf-httpauth-payment/>.
+Moxey, J., "The 'Payment' HTTP Authentication Scheme", , <https://datatracker.ietf.org/doc/draft-ryan-httpauth-payment/>.

 [MCP]